redmine-git-hosting/redmine_git_hosting/guide/development/index.md

 ### {{ page.title }}
 ***

-**Do this in a test environment !
-I won't be responsible if you break things on your production installation !**
+<div class="alert alert-danger" role="alert">Do this in a test environment !
+I won't be responsible if you break things on your production installation !</div>

 *You can use a Virtual Machine to clone your production environment then play the migration.*